Froxlor/Documentation/general/migration-guide/clone.md

 Copy them into `/var/www/html/froxlor/lib/` on your new server.

 #### Databases
 Next up is the database.
-Here we go the easy, straight-forward route, however, this is the point where it is of **upmost importance** that your old and your new server are running the same software, which means the same flavour of your DBMS (i.e. MariaDB vs. MySQL), with the same configuration!
+Here we go the easy, straightforward route, however, this is the point where it is of **utmost importance** that your old and your new server are running the same software, which means the same flavour of your DBMS (i.e. MariaDB vs. MySQL), with the same configuration!
 The version on your old server may be older, upon first startup on the new server all of your data should be checked and updated as needed.
 However, if you were running the exact same version, you also have a little sanity check that everything worked before migration (fewer possible points of failure).

 First of all, stop the database service on **both** servers (depending on your configuration, this may take a while, please be patient):
 ```shell